cdr-stats/cdr-stats/docs/source/configuration-file.rst

 Examples
 ~~~~~~~~

-So for the USA, to cope with 10 or 11 digit dialling, PHONENUMBER_MAX_DIGITS would be set to 10, and LOCAL_DIALCODE set to 1.
+So for the USA, to cope with 10 or 11 digit dialling, PN_MAX_DIGITS would be set to 10, and LOCAL_DIALCODE set to 1.
 Thus 10 digit numbers would have a 1 added, but 11 digit numbers are left untouched.

 In the UK, the number of significant digits is either 9 or 10 after the "0" trunk code.
-So to ensure that all UK numbers had 44 prefixed to them and the single leading 0 removed, the prefixes to ignore would include 0, the PHONENUMBER_MAX_DIGITS would be set to 10, and the LOCAL_DIALCODE would be 44.
+So to ensure that all UK numbers had 44 prefixed to them and the single leading 0 removed, the prefixes to ignore would include 0, the PN_MAX_DIGITS would be set to 10, and the LOCAL_DIALCODE would be 44.

-In Spain, where there is no "0" trunk code, and the length of all numbers is 9, then the PHONENUMBER_MAX_DIGITS  would be set to 9, and the LOCAL_DIALCODE set to 34.
+In Spain, where there is no "0" trunk code, and the length of all numbers is 9, then the PN_MAX_DIGITS  would be set to 9, and the LOCAL_DIALCODE set to 34.

 NB: After changing this file, then both celery and apache should be restarted.